2001 Pacific hurricane season: Tropical Storm Manuel

 Tropical Storm Manuel formed from the remnants of Hurricane Iris from the Atlantic Basin.
 The core circulation of Iris had dissipated over the mountains of eastern Mexico, while new convection was developing a short distance away over the waters of the Pacific.
-This area became better organized over the next 18 hours and became Tropical Depression Fifteen-E at October 10, about 175 mi south-southeast of Acapulco, Mexico.
+This area became better organized over the next 18 hours and became Tropical Depression Fifteen-E at October 10, about 175 mi south-southeast of Acapulco, Guerrero.
 The depression moved at 15–16 mph, first westward and then west-northwestward.
 An upper-level anticyclone centered over southern Mexico was producing some easterly shear in the environment of the depression, but when this shear lessened the system became Tropical Storm Manuel on October 11, about 200 mi south-southwest of Zihuatanejo, Mexico.
 An estimated initial peak intensity of 50 mph was reached that day when the first clear banding features developed.
 However, the banding was short-lived, deep convection diminished, and satellite microwave imagery early on October 12 suggested that the circulation was becoming elongated.
 Wind shear returned, this time from the northwest, and Manuel turned to a west-southwesterly track and slowed.
 By October 12, Manuel had weakened to a tropical depression.

 Manuel remained a disorganized depression for the next two and a half days.
 It continued moving to the west-southwest, but slowed to a drift as a mid-level ridge to the north of the cyclone gradually weakened.
 An upper-level trough dug southward to the west of Manuel early on October 15, and Manuel began to move to the north-northwest.
 Convection redeveloped near the center and Manuel regained tropical storm strength on October 15 about 596 mi south-southwest of Cabo San Lucas, Mexico.
 Wind shear decreased and Manuel strengthened, reaching its peak intensity of 60 mph winds, and a pressure of 997 mbar (hPa; 997 mbar) on October 16 about 540 mi southwest of Cabo San Lucas.
 By this point, water temperatures under the cyclone were decreasing and shear, this time from the southwest, was increasing.
 Manuel began to weaken while moving to the west-northwest and northwest.
 It became a depression at October 17 about 660 mi west-southwest of Cabo San Lucas, and dissipated to a non-convective low shortly after October 18.
 The remnant low moved slowly westward for a couple of days over cool waters before its circulation dissipated completely.